rust-lang/discord-mods-bot/README.md

 + Quoted elements match any input but must be surrounded by quotes.
 To use a quoted element in your command use `[key]` where `key` can be any name that represents that particular input element.

+## Command Handlers
+Functions are used as handlers for commands.
+Specifically handler functions must use the following signature: `(Args<'_>) -> Result`.

+## Args
+The `Args` type encapsulated the parameters extracted from the input as well as the `Message` and `Context` types from the Serenity crate.

+### Serenity
+The library the bot uses to communicate with discord is called Serenity.
+Serenity abstracts all communication with discord into methods available through the `Message` and `Context` types.